TL;DR:

 How Did Push Ads Come to Be?

 Push notifications aren’t the latest technology.
-They spread the roots back into the 2000s when the grass was greener, and TikTok didn’t exist.
+They spread the roots back to the 2000s, when the grass was greener and TikTok didn’t exist.
 Like most things at the time, it was first pioneered (for mass use) by Apple with the release of iOS 3.0.

 Push Ads Enter the Scene

-The update was a hit, and soon after, the businesses started noticing how strongly the push notifications grabbed the users' attention.
-The tech base was already there, so the idea was simple – instead of being reminded about an update, the user got an ad.
+The update was a hit, and soon after, businesses started noticing how strongly push notifications captured users' attention.
+The tech base was already in place, so the idea was simple – instead of being reminded of an update, the user saw an ad.

 This is practically the main difference between the two.
 Push notifications are typically informational, while push ads are promotional.
 But that’s not the only division between pushes that you can find online.